How to Get My Transcript: A Guide to Requesting Your College Records

 Official vs. Unofficial: What Does an Unofficial Transcript Look Like?

-When asked for a transcript, you’ll likely hear the term “official” or “unofficial.”
-There’s a difference.
 An official transcript is one that’s sent directly from the school (or the school’s third-party vendor) to the school, employer or other organization that wants it.
+An official transcript can become “unofficial” if you intercept it on its way to the intended recipient.

-An official transcript becomes “unofficial” if you intercept it on its way to the intended recipient.
 For instance, if you receive and then forward an electronic transcript or open the envelope of a paper transcript, that transcript will automatically be considered unofficial, Switzer said.
-At that point, it may not be accepted by the school or employer who wanted it, and you’ll have to begin the transcript request process again.
+At that point, it may not be accepted by the school or employer who wanted an official version, and you’ll have to begin the request process again.

-What to Know About Obtaining Your Transcript
+What to Know About Obtaining Your Official Transcript

 Colleges and universities often work with third-party vendors to fulfill transcript requests.
-SNHU, for instance, partners with the National Student Clearinghouse (NSC) to provide transcript services, and students can order their transcripts for free online.
+SNHU, for instance, partners with the National Student Clearinghouse (NSC) to provide transcript services, and students can order their official transcripts for free online.
 Some schools charge fees for transcripts.

 Information You’ll Need

-When you’re requesting your transcript, either through your school or its third-party vendor, Switzer said you’ll likely need the following information:
+When you’re requesting your official transcript, either through your school or its third-party vendor, Switzer said you’ll likely need the following information:

 - Approximate dates of attendance